AtD Leader College

 - Increase student persistence from semester to semester and year to year.

 - Increase completion of education goals: certificates, degrees, transfer, and employment.

-To improve student achievement, colleges have agreed to use data to drive strategies, monitor progress and evaluate outcomes; develop strategies to close performance gaps among students; involve their faculty, students, staff and communities in their efforts; report data and outcomes broadly, both on- and-off campus; form partnerships with their communities, local businesses and others; and advocate for state and national policy changes as needed.
+Lee College is committed to the use of data to drive strategies, monitor progress and evaluate outcomes; developing strategies to close performance gaps among students; involving their faculty, students, staff and communities in their efforts; reporting data and outcomes broadly, both on and off campus; forming partnerships with their communities, local businesses and others; and advocating for state and national policy changes as needed.